minhthai1995/FIT5149/README.md

 # Introduction
 This work proposed a deep learning model that is capable of detecting the working condition (On - Off) of five appliances, including air conditioner, electric vehicle charger, oven, cloth washer and dryer.

+The first part of the project is EDA, you can find our work at the FIT5149_EDA_FINAL_VERSION.ipynb notebook.
+Then, the best model that we have found will be presented below

 ## Installation
 To run the program, some libraries are required.